19 January 2021

 - an explanation of what you hope to gain from taking part in the Accelerator

-- a statement of support from your Head of Profession or director
+- a statement of support from your line manager, Head of Profession or equivalent

 What do participants say?

-Participants from previous cohorts talked about their experiences of the Accelerator in a blog post on the Data Science Campus website.
+Participants from previous cohorts talked about their experiences of the Accelerator in a blog post on the Data in Government blog.

-For more information on this programme or other mentoring opportunities, contact the Data Science Campus.
+For more information on this programme or other mentoring opportunities, please contact the Data Science Campus.